HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 ### Submission Process

-In general, the following steps define the ingestion process through the Ingest platform:
+The following steps define the ingestion process through the Ingest platform:

 1. [Create submission envelope](#step1)
 1. [Add metadata to the submission envelope](#step2)